 To successfully track the time you spend writing, apps like Toggl, Timely or Rescue Time are awesome solutions.
 All of them can efficiently track the time you spend on various tasks, determine when you’ve stopped working on the main task and even send you notifications to bring you back on track.
 With detailed reports and in-depth data about your projects, these apps are great no matter if you’re writing about the top casino online or how to build your own library.

 When dealing with multiple clients at once, it’s vital to use an app that helps you effectively manage the workload.
 Being able to set up different deadlines, add notes and have clear instructions about what you need to do with each task can cut in half the time you spend on each project.

-Asana, Trello or Airtable are three of the most popular project management apps that work perfectly with freelance writers.
+Indy, Asana, Trello, or Airtable are three of the most popular project management apps that work perfectly with freelance writers.
 With a simple but very friendly interface, these apps will allow you to create new tasks, keep track of the progress of each entry and also prioritize various tasks efficiently.

 Keeping an Eye on Your Budget

 Even though most freelance writers hate this part, sending out invoices is a vital step in the process.
 You still need to eat and pay the bills, right?
 Perhaps most writers hate the invoicing part simply because they haven’t discovered the proper tool for it.
 And with amazing free apps that are perfect for quickly and efficiently creating and managing invoices, there’s no way you won’t get a taste for it.
 The best apps out there are Invoice Genius, Freshbooks, FreeAgent, and QuickBooks SelfEmplyed.